Investing Made Easy: Active vs Passive Fund

 Conclusion

-The choice between active and passive investing ultimately depends on your individual circumstances and financial goals.
+The choice between active and passive funding ultimately depends on your individual circumstances and financial goals.
 If you’re a beginner, starting with passive investing through index funds can be a prudent strategy.
 As you gain experience and knowledge, you can explore incorporating actively managed funds into your portfolio for potentially higher returns, but be prepared for the associated risks and costs.